 The pachinko industry is connected with many ancillary device manufacturers and other related businesses, as well as with pachinko parlors and pachinko/pachislo machine manufacturers.

 Many ancillary devices are used for the operation of a pachinko parlor.
 Some typical ancillary devices include Ball/Token Lending Units, calling lamps, and money changers.
 In particular, money changers have become increasingly sophisticated these days.
-Some of them display oatari (jackpot) information and game features of each game machine on a large LCD screen; they also serve as terminals for the provision of information on pachinko parlors and game machines.
+Some of them display oatari (jackpot) information and game features of each gaming machine on a large LCD screen; they also serve as terminals for the provision of information on pachinko parlors and gaming machines.

 In pachinko parlors, there are many ancillary devices: POS systems handling prize exchange data, CCTV cameras used for security purposes, game information disclosure devices and air-conditioning systems to ensure comfortable playing conditions.
 In addition, there are many other items such as automatic cigarette butt recovery devices, coin/bill transfer devices, furniture/fixtures including chairs, not to mention balls/tokens.